symonk/tasq/README.md

 		WithIdleTimeout(time.Second),
 		WithWaitingQueueBuffer(30),
 	)
-	// Defer the pool toshutdown, this is blocking until tasks have finished. defer pool.Shutdown()

 	// Enqueue some tasks, a Task is a simple func() for i := 0; i < 10; i++ {